Skip to content

 More Info

-A high-performance GDSII/OASIS file viewer for Visual Studio Code, featuring GPU-accelerated rendering for handling large integrated circuit layouts.
+A high-performance GDSII/OASIS file viewer (offer Visual Studio Code extension + Desktop app), featuring multi-thread processing and GPU-accelerated rendering for handling large integrated circuit layouts.

 Features